Assessing a Child's Development & Referring to a Regional Center

 9. Make the appropriate referrals to the Regional Center and other needed agencies within seven (7) business days of assessment of a possible developmental concern.

-• Consult with the Regional Center Section or the Regional Center in the child's area if there are any questions regarding where to refer children for developmental assessment and services.
+• Consult with the Regional Center Support Unit if there are any questions regarding where to refer children for developmental assessment and services.

 10. Monitor the results of any developmental assessments conducted by other agencies.